ParniDEO/alternative-front-ends-unofficial/README.md

 - [Roffline](https://github.com/Darkle/Roffline): A self-hosted offline Reddit server.
 It allows you to browse Reddit posts (including any media in the post) while offline.
 It is targeted at people that have intermittent internet

+- [Viewer-for-reddit](https://github.com/gregrickaby/viewer-for-reddit): Clean and distraction-free to browse reddit with no ads.

 ### TikTok

   - [StickTock](https://github.com/PrivacySafe/sticktock): FOSS Tiktok for anyone who just wants to share tiktoks without the tiktok app or the official site.